JasonTJH/mycolab/README.md

   4. Computing, categorizing & ranking profiles with various metric such as pct_change_followers, # of followers, country, industry
   5. Outputs top profiles under the set variables (e.g. highest pct_chg in follower count over 2 weeks)

-## Vid2Pdf features the conversion of typical education video slideshows (with or without talking heads) to proper ppt or pdf slides.
+## Vid2Pdf features the conversion of typical education video slideshows (with or without talking heads) to proper ppt or pdf slides
 ##### Inspiration: Online video courses do not provide slides.
-Could not find any program/sites that provide this service.
+Could not find any program/sites that provide this service
 ##### Objective: To convert video slideshows to clean slides without any loss of quality (and slides!)
   1. Upload video file, if required, note the pixel dimensions of a rectangle to cover the talking head in the video
   2. Extract key frames from the video file using python's av library